-Find out which invasive shrubs to avoid and what to replace them with.
+Find out which invasive shrubs you should avoid planting in your landscape and alternative native shrubs to replace them with.

 This ubiquitous shrub is popular for its deep red fall foliage, but it’s a woodland invasive in the East, Midwest and South.

-Try this: Native shrubs that provide an equally stunning scarlet display include blueberry, sweetspire and fothergilla.
+Native shrubs that provide an equally stunning scarlet display include sweetspire, blueberry, and fothergilla.
 These vibrant alternatives also offer nectar to pollinators, berries for birds or even both.

 These invasive shrubs feature bright red or orange berries.
 Birds eat them and spread the seeds beyond the garden, where they germinate and dominate.
 Barberry is invasive in the Northeast, the Great Lakes area and parts of the Northwest, while pyracantha is a problem in California, Texas and parts of the Deep South.

-Try this: Many native berry-producing shrubs are better choices, including winterberry holly, elderberry, chokeberry, native viburnums, dogwoods, blueberry, bayberry, wax myrtle, Oregon grape and manzanita.
+Many native berry-producing shrubs are better choices, including dogwoods, winterberry holly, elderberry, chokeberry, native viburnums, blueberry, bayberry, wax myrtle, Oregon grape and manzanita.
 Spicebush has red berries and is also unpalatable to deer, just like these two invasives.

-You might have invasive exotics on your property that aren’t sold in nurseries and that you didn’t deliberately plant.
+You might have invasive shrubs on your property that aren’t sold in nurseries and that you didn’t deliberately plant.
 With these long-established invasives, it’s important to put something in their place after removal so that the invasive plant doesn’t come right back.
-Multiflora rose, Russian or autumn olive, Himalayan blackberry, buckthorn, and privet or bush honeysuckle should all be replaced.
+Multiflora rose, Russian or autumn olive, Himalayan blackberry, buckthorn, and privet or bush honeysuckle should all be removed and replaced.

-Try this: Any combination of native plants that suits the landscape and offers benefits for wildlife.
-Carolina rose, highbush blueberry, hawthorn and witch hazel are all good alternatives.
+Witch hazel, Carolina rose, highbush blueberry, and hawthorn are all good alternatives.
+Try any combination of native plants that suits the landscape and offers benefits for wildlife.

 Next, check out 15 trees you should never grow in your yard.